Founding fathers of the European Union: Others

 Some have considered American Secretary of State George C. Marshall as an influential force in developing the European Union.
 His namesake plan to rebuild Europe in the wake of World War II contributed more than $100 billion in today's dollars to the Europeans, helping to feed Europeans, deliver steel to rebuild industries, provide coal to warm homes, and construct dams to help provide power.
 In doing so, the Marshall Plan encouraged the integration of European powers into the European Coal and Steel Community, the precursor to present-day European Union, by illustrating the effects of economic integration and the need for coordination.
-The potency of the Marshall Plan caused former German Chancellor Helmut Schmidt to remark in 1997 that "America should not forget that the development of the European Union is one of its greatest achievements.
+The potency of the Marshall Plan caused former Chancellor of FR Germany Helmut Schmidt to remark in 1997 that "America should not forget that the development of the European Union is one of its greatest achievements.
 Without the Marshall Plan it perhaps would never have come to that."